qubit4/typescript-logger/README.md

-simple finance logger in Typescript

-from the tutorial on Typescript by Net Ninja
+finance logger in Typescript, based on the tutorial by Net Ninja